 Roll out the red carpet.
 The award season comes to an end with the 87th Academy Awards (Oscars) on Feb.
 22 at the Dolby Theatre in Hollywood.
 While movie stars and producers prepare for the paparazzi and ceremonies – industry professionals look back on workplace accidents and fatalities.

 It’s not all glitz and glamor.

 Film sets can be accident-prone, as workers interact with unusual and sometimes extreme elements such as elaborate and restrictive clothing, moving machinery, pyrotechnics, and vehicle collisions.
-Like any workplace, film sets are visited by OSHA and also receive citations as real-life movie tragedies occur each year.
+Like any workplace, OSHA visits film sets and issues citations, as real-life movie tragedies occur each year.

 Accidents in Film

-Employers can develop an OSHA Safety Plan which outlines the potential hazards in the workplace, and the company policies, controls and work practices used to minimize those hazards.
-Film industry professionals have also been prompted to provide a pledge page titled “A Pledge to Sara” in support of those killed on the job.
-More than 4,000 film professionals have signed the pledge, vowing that “safe set will be my first and highest priority.”
+Employers can develop an OSHA Safety Management Plan, which outlines the potential hazards in the workplace, and the company policies, controls and work practices used to minimize those hazards.